-Development of PARP Inhibitors for the Treatment of Ovarian Cancer and Chronic Leukemias
+Development of PARP Inhibitors and DDR Modifiers To Treat Ovarian Cancer

 Previous work from other laboratories showed that PARP inhibitors are particularly toxic to cells with defects in the homologous recombination (HR) repair pathway, including breast and ovarian cancer cells with deleterious BRCA1 or BRCA2 mutations.

-Building on these observations, Dr. Kaufmann's Anticancer Drug Action Lab has been trying to understand the unique susceptibility of HR-deficient cancer cells to PARP inhibitors and to identify and test combinations with other agents that might extend the benefit of PARP inhibitors to additional types of cancer.
+Building on these observations, Dr. Kaufmann's lab has been trying to understand the unique susceptibility of HR-deficient cancer cells to PARP inhibitors and to identify and test combinations with other agents that might extend the benefit of PARP inhibitors to additional types of cancer.

-- PARP inhibitors sensitize ovarian cancer cells with either wild type or mutant BRCA1/BRCA2 proteins to the topoisomerase I poison topotecan and the ATR kinase inhibitor VE-821.
+- Demonstration that PARP inhibitors sensitize ovarian cancer cells with either wild type or mutant BRCA1/BRCA2 proteins to the topoisomerase I poison topotecan and the ATR kinase inhibitor berzosertib.
 Importantly, this sensitization reflects trapping of PARP1 on damaged DNA, preventing proper repair after topoisomerase I-mediated events.
-These observations have led to a phase I/II clinical trial of the topotecan-veliparib combination in relapsed ovarian cancer and efforts to test the hypothesis that the most sensitive tumors will, in addition to BRCA1 or BRCA2 mutations, have high levels of the enzymes topoisomerase I and PARP1.
+These observations have led to a series of clinical trials.